learning-unlimited/ESP-Website/docs/admin/releases/05/README.rst

 - New "cancel registration" deadline can be set to specify when students are allowed to cancel their registrations themselves.

+- New "Teacher training signup" deadline can be set to specify when teachers are allowed to sign up for teacher training.

 - When a teacher modifies a class, the class comments email will have a subject line that starts with "Re:".
 This makes it clearer when new classes are being registered versus when existing classes are being